Joachimchisom1/Joachimchisom1/README.md

    **I Love to build new projects just to tickle my brain and I Love learning new technologies.
    Working in a Team or working alone are both fine for me and I like keeping myself busy.**

-- **👨🏻‍💻 What I Do:** I am a Full Stack Web Developer, Blockchain Developer and Open source contributer.
+- **👨🏻‍💻 What I Do:** I am a Full Stack Web Developer, Blockchain Developer and Open source contributor.
-- **🔭 I’m currently working on:** An NFTs Marketplace🏦 Project and A E-commece Project.
+- **🔭 I’m currently working on:** An NFTs Marketplace🏦 Project and  E-commece Project.
 - **👨‍🏫 I’m currently learning:** Blockchain Technology, Nodejs, APIs.
 -  🏻‍💻 I’m looking to collaborate on Any Project that comes my way.